blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 #### Listen for incoming calls

-Now that we've started a call, what about when someone is calling us?
-To be notified of incoming calls we need to add a [BBMEIncomingCallObserver](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEIncomingCallObserver.html) with the media manager.
+Now that you have started a call, what about when someone is calling you?
+To be notified of incoming calls you need to add a [`BBMEIncomingCallObserver`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEIncomingCallObserver.html) with the media manager.

 ```java
 //Add incoming call observer